robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 ### Grunge, brit-rock, alpha JavaScript and the first static web

-Nirvana in on the Walkman, laser-discs the size of vinyl albums tied to our Apple Macintosh IIfx boxes, writing emails in Eudora, searching the Internet with [Gopher][] or for books [telneting][] to library terminals, fingering our friends on university BSD machines, aw yes, those were the
+Nirvana on the Walkman, laser-discs the size of vinyl albums tied to our Apple Macintosh IIfx boxes, writing emails in Eudora, searching the Internet with [Gopher][] or for books [telneting][] to library terminals, fingering our friends on university BSD machines, aw yes, those were the